whiffee/Jupyter_caveman/readme.md

 What is a caveman?
 A prominent announced trend in usage and development in the Jupyter ecosphere is toward Jupyterlab, undoubtedly a strong and popular product.
 Nevertheless, some 'paleo', even 'neanderthal', individuals stick stubbornly to the classic notebook.
 Similar to a caveman role.
 That's me, Mr. Neanderthal.

-The purpose of this repository is twofold: One, to show how to set up a purely classical notebook environment, and Two, to show how to run the demo problem from __vmc_pde__  to appreciate an interesting, even important, approach to partial differential equation solving.
+The purpose of this repository is twofold: One, to show how to set up a purely classical notebook environment, and Two, to show how to run the demo problem from __vmc_pde__  to appreciate an interesting, even an important, approach to partial differential equation solving.

 __The Distro__